nskicpp/writeups/lessons/04-c++-crash-course-1.md

 they will work with a range-based `for`.
 We will see how in a few lessons.

+### `break` and `continue`

+If you want to exit out of a loop body, you can use the `break;` statement.
+If you want to immediately go to the next iteration of the loop (checking the conditional expression and, in a `for` loop, executing the update step), you can use the `continue;` statement.

 ### Loop invariants

 Loops are among the hardest things in software to reason about.
 They